AhmadND00/TuBes-STD/README.md

   - Type `1` into the terminal to input the data first (or else, the list is still NULL)
 - Upon typing `1`, you'll then greeted by this screen
   - ![](https://i.imgur.com/4m2z8Fy.png)
-  - Type `1` first, then type `2` to input the data into the list
+  - Type `1` first , then type `2` to manually input the data into the list
-  - **Note**: The input of Insert Negara is already coded into the main files, meanwhile the input for Input Pemain needed to be manually added by the user (Although, as of now it's the same as Insert Negara)
+  - **Note**: The input of Insert Negara is already coded into the main files, meanwhile the input for Input Pemain needed to be manually added by the user (you can copy pasted the input from inputPemain.txt)
 - Upon returning to the main menu, you now can chose the other option on the menu to show how the other function works